-During the accounting period, total revenue income exceeded total revenue expenditure by £383,000.
-This meant that the combined General Restricted and Unrestricted Fund show a cumulative reserve at the year end, before the actuarial loss on the defined benefit pension schemes, of £1,203,000 (2021: £820,000).
+During the accounting period, total revenue income exceeded total revenue expenditure by £104,000.
+This meant that the combined General Restricted and Unrestricted Fund show a cumulative reserve at the year end, before the actuarial gain on the defined pension schemes, of £1,307,000 (2022: £1,203,000).
+Consequently, available reserves at 31 August 2023 were approximately 15.9% of the DfE funded revenue income received.